Iss Pyaar Ko Kya Naam Doon?: Plot

-Arnav Singh Raizada, a suave, arrogant, and immensely successful business tycoon from Delhi, crosses paths with Khushi Kumari Gupta, a spirited girl from a humble background in Lucknow.
-Their worlds collide when Khushi accidentally disrupts one of his fashion events, leading to chaos that causes her sister Payal's wedding to be called off.
-To make matters worse, Khushi is harassed on the streets and saved by Shyam Manohar Jha, a seemingly kind man who hides a dark truth - he is married.
+Arnav Singh Raizada is an arrogant and successful business tycoon from Delhi who is haunted by the death of his parents 14 years ago.
+He crosses paths with Khushi Kumari Gupta, a spirited girl from a humble background in Lucknow.
+Their worlds collide when Khushi accidentally disrupts one of his fashion events.
+Arnav mistakes her for a corporate spy and misbehaves with her, and the chaos causes Khushi's sister Payal's wedding to be called off.
+After another argument between Arnav and Khushi, Arnav releases the tapes of the fashion show to the media, ruining Khushi's reputation.
+Khushi is harassed on the streets and saved by Shyam Manohar Jha, a seemingly nice man who is married to Arnav's sister Anjali.

-Reeling from disgrace and humiliation, Khushi and Payal are sent to Delhi to live with their paternal aunt.
+Reeling from disgrace and humiliation, Khushi and Payal are sent to Delhi to live with their paternal aunt Madhumati.
 In Delhi, fate ensures another run-in with Arnav when Khushi damages his car.
-Determined to repay him, she starts selling traditional Chikankari sarees and ends up at the Raizada mansion, Shantivan by mistake.
-There, she charms Arnav's kind-hearted sister, Anjali and their grandmother, Devyani Devi, who take an instant liking to her.
+Determined to repay him, she ends up at the Raizada mansion, Shantivan, to sell sarees.
+There, she charms Arnav's kind-hearted sister, Anjali and their grandmother, Devyani, who take an instant liking to her.
+However, her plans are thwarted by Arnav's aunt Manorama, who falsely accuses her of selling torn sarees, costing Khushi her payment.

-Khushi's plans are thwarted by Arnav's aunt Manorama, who falsely accuses her of selling torn sarees, costing her the payment she needed for the car damages.
-Meanwhile, Shyam reappears in Khushi's life under the pretense of being single and expresses his desire to marry her.
-Hoping for help, Khushi asks him to find her a job - and he gets her a role at ASR's office.

-Arnav, annoyed by her presence, tries to push her out by making her job nearly impossible.
-But Khushi, determined and resilient, completes every challenge he throws her way.
-Amid their clashes, a dangerous situation leads Arnav to save her life - something that momentarily reveals a more vulnerable side of him.
+Meanwhile, Shyam reappears in Khushi's life under the pretense of being single and charms Madhumati, who offers him to stay in their house as a paying-guest.
+Khushi seeks Shyam's help to find her a job - he gets her a role at Arnav's office, where Khushi ends up being hired as the assistant of Arnav's girlfirend Lavanya.
+Arnav is furious when he finds out that Khushi is employed in his office and tries to push Khushi out by giving her difficult and uncomfortable tasks, but Khushi, determined and resilient, completes every challenge he throws her way.

-Eventually, Khushi considers leaving Delhi, but a sign from her beloved Devi Maiyya convinces her to stay and start a sweet shop.
+One day, Arnav unknowingly sends Khushi to a guesthouse that was near collapsing - although he saves her, Khushi insults him for putting her life in danger and resigns from her job.
+She declares she's leaving for Lucknow.
+However, a sign from her beloved Devi Maiyya convinces Khushi to stay back in Delhi and start a sweet shop.
 Coincidentally, their first big order takes her straight back to the Raizada house for Anjali's anniversary celebrations.